Favourite Things

 Since starting this in 2017, functions like tidyr’s spread and gather have been superseded by pivot_wider and pivot_longer.
 Newer packages have emerged like tidyclust, which brings cluster modelling to tidymodels (now used in Finding Happiness in ‘The Smoke’). bslib has brought improvements to the latest shiny app version embedded in Plots Thicken.
 The paletteer package has put it’s arms around the myriad palette packages out there.
 And scales’ cut_short_scale assisted with plot labelling.

-Most recently, the latest versions of dplyr and purrr have presented a host of enhancements.
-For example, the .by argument in mutate and friends offers a neat alternative to group_by and ungroup in many situations.
+More recently, dplyr and purrr have presented a host of enhancements.
+For example, the .by argument in mutate and friends offers a concise temporary alternative to group_by and ungroup in many situations.
 Joins have been enhanced (e.g. to support inequality conditions) with the addition of join_by to dplyr.
 And changes in the map_ family introduce list_rbind and associates with map_dfr, for example, now superseded.

 theme_set(theme_bw())